 Types of Giving

-To send a gift via the mail, simply fill out an Gift Form, print and mail to:Purdue Foundation
+To send a gift via post mail, simply fill out the Gift by Mail Form, print and mail to:Purdue Foundation

 Dick and Sandy Dauch Alumni Center

 403 West Wood Street

 You may make a gift using a check, your credit card (VISA, MasterCard, Discover, or American Express), or your debit card.